 SSR1 Recommendation 11

-ICANN should finalize and implement measures of success for new gTLDs and IDN fast track that expressly relate to its SSR-related program objectives, including measurements for the effectiveness of mechanisms to mitigate domain name abuse.
+“ICANN should finalize and implement measures of success for new gTLDs and IDN fast track that expressly relate to its SSR-related program objectives, including measurements for the effectiveness of mechanisms to mitigate domain name abuse.”

-SSR2 Conclusion: This recommendation remains relevant, but is not measurable.
-While actions have been taken to mitigate domain name abuse, it was not possible to determine if and/or how much this impacted the mitigation of domain abuse
+SSR2 Conclusion: This recommendation remains relevant but is not measurable.
+While actions have been taken to mitigate domain name abuse, it was not possible to determine if or how much this impacted the mitigation of domain abuse.

-The DNS landscape has changed since the first SSR Review Team made its recommendations as a result of the new gTLD expansion in particular.
+The DNS landscape has changed since the first SSR Review Team made its recommendations as a result of the new gTLD expansion, in particular.
 However, the recommendation to embed SSR considerations as a key measure of success in the management of the DNS space remains just as relevant, if not more so, today as it was in 2011.

-Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties SSR2, SSR2 Recommendation 12: Overhaul DNS Abuse Analysis and Reporting Efforts to Enable Transparency and Independent Review, and SSR2 Recommendation 13: Increase Transparency and Accountability of Abuse Complaint Reporting for the SSR2 recommendations that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties, SSR2 Recommendation 12: Overhaul DNS Abuse Analysis and Reporting Efforts to Enable Transparency and Independent Review, and SSR2 Recommendation 13: Increase Transparency and Accountability of Abuse Complaint Reporting, for the SSR2 recommendations that expand upon the original SSR1 recommendation.

 Rationale: